 Let’s Take a Look at The Competition.

 Simplicity is the name of the game for Trello.
 Trello is a project management tool known for being easy to learn and very user friendly.
 That being said, Trello lacks some of the more advanced features that Wrike offers.
-Check out this demo that shows just how easy Trello is to use:
+Check out this demo of Trello:

 Scalable free plan — Trello is so popular because its free plan can be scaled up to any size.
 This means unlimited boards and unlimited team members, which is great.